 The promenade is a fantastic mix of modern architecture and landscaping, with wild vegetation areas that begin behind the Bastille Opera House and run to the Daumesnil Doree, where the shopping area is located.

-Surprisingly, most tourists and even many Parisians are not aware of its existence.
-So, it is an excellent spot to explore when you need to take a breather from it all.
+Surprisingly, most tourists and even many Parisians are unaware of its existence.
+So, it is an excellent spot to explore when you need to take a breather.

 You won’t only see rosebushes, hazelnuts, and lime trees that make up the Promenade Plantée, but you’ll also enjoy excellent views of the city.